siggame/siggame.github.io/about.md

 title: About Us
 navbar: about
 ---
-A Brief History of SIG-Game  {#Brief-History}
+A Brief History of ACM-Game  {#Brief-History}
 ===========================

-The Missouri S&amp;T Association for Computing Machinery (ACM) Special Interest Group for AI Competition Game Development (SIG-Game) started in Fall 2007 as a gung-ho group of developers from Missouri S&amp;T loosely associated with the S&amp;T student chapter of ACM.
+The Missouri S&amp;T Association for Computing Machinery (ACM) Special Interest Group for AI Competition Game Development (ACM-Game) started in Fall 2007 as a gung-ho group of developers from Missouri S&amp;T loosely associated with the S&amp;T student chapter of ACM.
 Their goal was to create a programming competition designed to test a competitor’s ability to design